 The variable diphthongisation of vowels in English is a widely attested form of synchronic variation, such as the monothongisation of GOAT and PRICE in the dialects of Northern England, as well as diphthongisation of tense monophthongs, such as FLEECE and GOOSE (Hughes, Trudgill, and Watt 2012).
-Some speakers even alternate between such variants, such as producing variably diphthongal or monophthongal vowels.
-The issue of variable diphthongisation also underpins accounts of diachronic change, such as the diphthongisation of Middle English /i/ and /u/ into present-day /ar/ and /av/, as a consequence of the English Great Vowel Shift (Jespersen 1909).
+Some speakers even alternate between such variants, such as producing variably diphthongisation also underpins accounts of diachronic change, such as the diphthongisation of Middle English /i/ and /u/ into present-day /ar/ and /a ω /, as a consequence of the English Great Vowel Shift (Jespersen 1909).